UnderLogic/toml-serialization/Documentation~/src/serialization-rules/dictionary-fields.md

 ### Array Example

-If the dictionary contains array types, it is serialized as a [TOML table array](https://toml.io/en/v1.0.0#array-of-tables).
+If the dictionary contains array or list types, it is serialized as a [TOML table array](https://toml.io/en/v1.0.0#array-of-tables).

 ```toml
 [[results]]